SAINT IGNACE AREA HOPE

 A. BOARD OF TRUSTEES

-The Board of Trustees shall consist of the pastors (or their designee) of Saint Ignace area participating churches, and up to two at-large members elected by the members at a regular meeting.
+The Board of Trustees shall consist of the pastors (or their designee) of Saint Ignace area participating churches, and up to four at-large members elected by the members at a regular meeting.

 B. ROLE OF TRUSTEES

 The Board of Trustees shall meet the legal requirement for a not-for-profit corporation and shall be the body responsible for entering into legal contracts for the Organization.
 Trustees are responsible for all corporate decision-making and oversight of day-to-day operations of HOPE, including management of employees, days and times of Hope Chest operations, finances, and dissolution.
 Trustees are expected to attend annually a minimum of seven (7) regularly scheduled Hope meetings plus any Board of Trustee meetings as may be called by the Chairman from time to time.

 ARTICLE V: OFFICERS